 If you sent PAYE information in real time before 06.00 on 6 April 2013 your submission will be rejected - the only exceptions are for those employers who took part in the RTI pilot during 2012-13.

-HMRC will closely manage online reports for PAYE in real time for the first few weeks.
 Look at the 'Service availability' pages for up to date information about any delays in response times and see the 'Troubleshooting' section to help solve any problems you come across.

 HMRC recognises that some small employers who pay employees weekly, or more frequently, but only process their payroll monthly may need longer to adapt to reporting PAYE information in real time.
-HMRC has therefore agreed a relaxation of reporting arrangements for small businesses.
+HMRC has therefore agreed a temporary relaxation of reporting arrangements for small businesses.

 If you think you will benefit from this, see HMRC's guidance 'Relaxation of reporting arrangements for small businesses with fewer than 50 employees'.